 If your dog is prone to hypoglycemia, you should always be prepared to deal with the onset of the condition.

-Always have corn syrup (preferred over honey) or honey available.
-Give 1/2 teaspoon to maximum 2/3rd teaspoon (we say up to 2/3rd only because some may get all over the outside of the puppies mouth) of syrup or honey to a 1kg (2.2 pound) small breed pup, and maximum 1 to 1 and 1/2 teaspoon of syrup to a large breed pup.
+Always have corn syrup (preferred over honey) or liquid honey available.
+Give 1/2 teaspoon to maximum 2/3rd teaspoon (we say up to 2/3rd only if quite a bit gets all over the outside of the puppies mouth and you are not sure how much is wasted) of syrup or liquid honey to a 1 kg (2.2 pound)to 2 kg (4.4 pound) small breed pup.
 NOTE: IMPORTANT: Do not give more than that amount before getting it to a Vet!!!
 To much can also harm your puppy/dog.

 If your dog is already unconscious, rub the syrup on the gums, tongue and under the tongue.